VelSkorp/ObjectOrientedDesignPatterns/ObjectOrientedDesignPatterns/CreationalPatterns/Singleton/README.md

 ++ The singleton object is initialized only when it’s requested for the first time.

--- Violates the Single Responsibility Principle.
+-- Violates the *Single Responsibility Principle*.
 The pattern solves two problems at the time.

 -- The Singleton pattern can mask bad design, for instance, when the components of the program know too much about each other.